Colimit-Based Composition of High-Level Computing Devices: Operational Semantics

 In each state, units can be enabled or idle.
 Definition \ref{def:status} states that a unit is enabled at $j$ if all the ports connected to it have values assigned by ${\delta^j}$; otherwise, it is idle.
-When all units are idle, a final state has been reached (see Definition \ref{def:computon-state-final}).
+When all units are idle, a final state is reached (see Definition \ref{def:computon-state-final}).

 \begin{definition}[Computation Unit Status] A unit ${u \in U}$ of a computon $\lambda$ is enabled at time $j$ if ${\delta^j(p)\neq\bot}$ for all ${p\in\bullet u}$; otherwise, $u$ is idle under ${\delta^j}$. \end{definition}